 • Increased energy, heart rate and muscle strength

-• Reduced risk for major diseases such as heart disease, obesity, stroke, and type 2 diabetes
+• Reduced risk for major diseases such as heart disease and stroke

 • Relief from arthritic pain and stiffness

 And don’t forget about the immune-boosting, bone-strengthening Vitamin D your body will make when you spend time outdoors.
-You can make all that you need just by spending 10-15 minutes outside on a sunny day without sunscreen a few times a week.
+You can make all that you need just by spending 10-15 minutes outside on a sunny day, but be sure to wear your sunscreen!

 Furthermore, researchers have found that growing an edible garden can increase fruit and vegetable intake, especially in children.
 But even for adults, growing fresh veggies or herbs right outside the kitchen door or window can provide a nutritional boost with every harvest.